Set up TLS for the Anbox Cloud Appliance¶

 sudo cp /etc/letsencrypt/live/<your domain name>/privkey.pem /var/snap/anbox-cloud-appliance/common/daemon/server.key

-With the certificate installed on the appliance, you now can access the appliance using the created domain name.
+With the certificate installed on the appliance, you now can access the appliance using the created domain name and will be presented with a valid certificate.

 Renew the SSL certificate¶